ABS Reduces Motorcycle Crashes, Says IIHS

 Secured with SHA-256 Encryption

-But even though new riders get the most benefits from riding a motorcycle with ABS, the IIHS is quick to point out experienced riders shouldn’t shun the safety equipment if it’s available as either standard or optional equipment on a motorcycle they’re considering.
+Even though new riders get the most benefits from riding a motorcycle with an Anti-Lock Braking System, the IIHS is quick to point out experienced riders shouldn’t shun the safety features if it’s available as either a standard feature or optional equipment on a motorcycle they’re considering.

 “While not all motorcyclists with new insurance policies are novices, those in the later period invariably have at least three months of riding under their belt, so the 19 percent reduction is a key finding,” Moore says.
 “Experienced riders should think twice before they dismiss ABS as something for beginners.”